-After a a couple of seasons of complete overindulgence, cheap and cheerful is the go, so camping it is friends.
+It’s been a year Gold Coasters and right now, any escape from the daily grind is a good escape.
+After a couple of seasons of complete overindulgence, cheap and cheerful is the go, so camping it is friends.

-Luckily there are plenty of pretty places close by that will soothe your wanderlusting soul and BONUS, all you need is a tent, two minute noodles and your very best sense of adventure.
+Luckily there are plenty of pretty places close by that will soothe your wanderlusting soul and BONUS, all you need is a tent, some two minute noodles and your very best sense of adventure.

 Another immerse-yourself-in-nature gem, The Settlement is the only place you can camp in the Springbrook National Park.
 There’s no electricity or WiFi so you will certainly be escaping all the creature comforts you know and love (RIP Insta stories).
 Never fear though, you can amuse yourself by trekking to Purling Brook Falls and sizzling some snags at the BBQ area.
 Take a book or get involved in a good old-fashioned conversation.

 South Stradbroke Island

 The wild southern sibling of far-more-populated North Stradbroke Island (name creativity is off the charts), South Straddy is always a good time.
 Getting there is an adventure in itself and the campground is surrounded by scrub so you’ll need to be self sufficient (you can’t drive on the island either).
 There are bathrooms and the like at Tipplers Kiosk so don’t despair but it’s definitely a down and dirty nature-lovers paradise.

 Specifically the James Sharp Memorial Park can be found on the banks of the Coomera River.
 It’s a big old grassy area with plenty of blessed shade (how’s the heatwave) and enough river for swimming, fishing, canoeing and whatever else floats your boat.
 Oh AND, you can bring your doggo (or cat if you must) and open fires are permitted because these good people appreciate the magic of marshmallows.
 If you’ve got a family, this spot might be your best bet.

 Nightfall Wilderness Camp

 Okay so this place definitely doesn’t qualify as camping but diversity is key right.
 Nightfall Wilderness Camp is a five star glamping (best word) experience found in the Lamington National Park and it is F A N C Y. There’s bathtubs, food cooked over coals, comfy beds and the prettiest of furnishings.
 Also, the crew at Nightfall are dedicated to ecotourism so they protect the local wildlife and watch the creeks water quality.
 It’s an absolutely beautiful place and you should definitely spend some hard earned pennies here.